hddm-devs/hddm/docs/index.rst

     * Full DDM: Ratcliff DDM with full hierarchical bayesian parameter estimation of intra-trial variabilites.
     * LBA: Linear Ballistic Accumulator (Brown et al.)

+* Includes a demo application that generates and displays drift processes with user-specified parameters in real time.

 * Several convergence and goodness-of-fit diagnostics.

 Table of Contents: